WayfaringBloke/dnd/writing/msns/1_Deli.md

 	- Vending machine with drinks
 3. Action
 	- Storm the back of the resturant, killing goons room by room
-	- 6 in the building total + 1
+	- 6 in the building total + guy out front
 4. Streets:
 	- Guy pops out with shotgun tries to rob you
 	- His buddies pop out to waste you